ZornLab/Mona/README.md

 ## Data preparation

-If you are not familiar with single cell RNA analysis, we recommended preparing your datasets with Mona's included functions.
+To provide a starting point for users unfamiliar with single cell RNA analysis, Mona provides functions to help generate Seurat objects from raw data.
 Here is an example for processing a single dataset:

 ```
 counts <- Read10X("raw_data/dataset")